-- A. Compliance Monitoring Fees: Owners will pay all compliance monitoring fees no later than the placed inservice date.
+A. Compliance Monitoring Fees

+Owners will pay all compliance monitoring fees no later than the placed in-service date.
 Failure to do so may adversely affect the ability to compete in future funding rounds.
-When DCA monitors for compliance with more than one program, Owners will pay the applicable fees for each. - B. Non-Compliant Properties: DCA will assess additional fees to projects having instances of noncompliance that require additional review and follow-up. - C. HOME Asset Management Fees: Developments with DCA HOME will pay an ongoing annual asset management fee while HOME restrictions apply.
+When DCA monitors for compliance with more than one program, Owners will pay the applicable fees for each.

+B. Non-Compliant Properties

+DCA will assess additional fees to projects having instances of DCA or program noncompliance that require additional review and follow-up.

+C. HOME Asset Management Fees

+Developments with DCA HOME will pay an ongoing annual asset management fee while HOME restrictions apply.